your-tools/teams-maker/README.md

 # Groups maker

-Create a list of groups from a list of students
+Create a list of teams with funny names from a list of participants

 ## Usage

-Put all the students in a file, one per line.
+Put all the participants in a file, one per line.

 Then run:

 ```
-$ groups-maker STUDENT_LIST_PATH --group-size <GROUP_SIZE>
+$ teams-maker STUDENT_LIST_PATH --team-size <TEAM_SIZE>
 ```

 You'll get an output looking like this: